 This week, I wanted to share a modern baby blanket using a stitch I know you guys love: chevrons!
 I’ve done crochet chevron blankets before but this time it’s a baby blanket knitting pattern that’s easy to follow and looks great in a nursery.
 I made this for my cousin and her son Rameez (hence the name) in the colors they liked, but you can use so many color combinations with this blanket.
 So let get it right into it!

 This blanket is knit using a simple repeat that makes up the chevron pattern.
 I made this as a baby blanket, but you could easily make this blanket much bigger by starting with more stitches and working more repeats than I did.
-I used 2 strands of my favorite acrylic yarn held together as I worked on this blanket to make it extra soft and squishy, but you can also just use one strand if you prefer that.
-I used Yarn Bee’s Soft Secret to make this blanket and even after 4 years (that’s how long it took me to get nice photos!), it still looks new.
-If you want to know more about my favorite yarns, you can check out this post here.
+I used 2 strands of my favorite acrylic yarn held together as I worked on this blanket to make it extra soft and squishy, but you can also just use one strand or substitute with your favorite thicker yarn.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.